mkrupczak3/jvmperfopts/README.md

 -Xms10G -Xmx10G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:GCTimeRatio=99 -XX:MaxTenuringThreshold=4 -XX:G1NewSizePercent=60 -XX:InitiatingHeapOccupancyPercent=90 -XX:G1MixedGCLiveThresholdPercent=95 -XX:G1ReservePercent=7 -XX:G1MixedGCCountTarget=8 -XX:G1OldCSetRegionThresholdPercent=5 -XX:MaxGCPauseMillis=25 -XX:G1HeapRegionSize=32M -XX:G1ConcRefinementThreads=2 -XX:ParallelGCThreads=4 -XX:G1HeapWastePercent=70 -XX:+ParallelRefProcEnabled -XX:+AlwaysPreTouch -XX:+DisableExplicitGC -XX:+AggressiveOpts

+# Tuning:
+Use as much RAM as humanly (or, uh, otherwise) possible.
+As of writing this, you can buy 32GB of ddr3 ram for 100$ on amazon. combine that with a dual core or quad core computer from a dumpster somewhere and you've got a great server put together.

+Set ParallelGCThreads to the number of cores on your system.
+Set G1ConcRefinementThreads to anywhere between n/4 to n/2 where n is the number of cores on your system.

 # Use Cases: